|

 them a spot in the rock and roll history books.
 But that

-their peak.
-Subsequent albums sounded tired, and Alvin
+Subsequent albums sounded tired, and Alvin complained to

-complained to the press that Ten Years After had become a
+the press that Ten Years After had become a “Travelling

-country-rock, jazz and funk failed to generate the popular
+funk failed to generate the popular excitement of Ten

 Two years ago,